 • Individuals concerned with sustainable lifestyle and self-reliance

-• Property owners (rural and urban) and developers
+• Property owners (rural and urban) and eco-developments

 • Educators, community workers and people involved in transition initiatives

-• Workers and volunteers involved in sustainable aid and development
+• Workers and volunteers involved in sustainable aid and community disaster management

 • Environmental and social activists